cepdnaclk/e19-3yp-automated-warehouse-management-and-monitoring-system/docs/README.md

 - Proper training for manual pallet jack operation requires time and resources, impacting operational timelines.

-- Manual operations might have limitations in speed and efficiency, affecting overall productivity and throughput rates.
+- Manual operations might have limitations in speed and efficiency, affecting overall productivity and throughput rates.<br><br>

 ### Advantages of our system
 - Automated pallet jacks work faster and more consistently than manual ones, improving the speed of moving goods from one place to another.